influxdata/sandbox/README.md

-  down         -> tear down the sandbox environment restart      -> restart the sandbox influxdb     -> attach to the influx cli flux         -> attach to the flux cli
+  down         -> tear down the sandbox environment restart      -> restart the sandbox influxdb     -> attach to the influx cli flux         -> attach to the flux REPL

   enter (influxdb||kapacitor||chronograf||telegraf) -> enter the specified container logs  (influxdb||kapacitor||chronograf||telegraf) -> stream logs for the specified container